How to create an employee handbook

 Supports legal compliance across jurisdictions

 Labor and employment laws vary by country and region.
-A good employee handbook includes location-specific policies that help your company with local regulations, from minimum leave requirements to equal employment opportunity standards and other mandatory regulations.
+A good employee handbook includes location-specific policies that help your company with local regulations, from minimum leave requirements to equal employment opportunity standards and other mandatory regulations, which are often guided by a global system of international labour standards designed to ensure decent and productive work.

 Reinforces company culture and values